Introduction to Remote Access

 - Follow these instructions if you require your dewars shipped back or transferred to another beamline.

-In both access modes (fully remote or mixed), we require the team leader of the visit to gather and collate ALL information related to the visit (number and codes of dry shippers; which pucks are in which shipper; which pucks are to be loaded) and to send this list to the local contact at least 2 days before the visit (for weekend visits: by Wednesday afternoon).
-Please use this example template for your convenience.
+In both access modes (fully remote or mixed), we require the team leader of the visit to gather and collate ALL information related to the visit (number and codes of dry shippers; which pucks are in which shipper) and to ensure that it is up to date on ISPyB at least 2 days before the visit (for weekend visits: by Wednesday afternoon).

 Please note that in both modes of access above, time for changing pucks is part of your shift time just as if you were here.
 For short shifts, this time has already been pre-allocated and the scheduled time provided is when the beamline is expected to be ready for you to start experiments.